cmertz/checkflux/README.md

 # checkflux

-Toying around with websockets and golang.
+Toying around with a billow visualization for high density dashboards with websockets and golang.